-Eligibility of the proposal by a financial intermediary for building a portfolio of financing and investment operations shall be determined for each intermediary in relation to its existing business activities.
-In principle, the EU guarantee shall lead to the financial intermediary broadening its business activity by financing transactions that it would not have financed in the absence of the EU guarantee due to the higher risk profile of such a portfolio.
+Eligibility of the proposal by a financial intermediary for building a portfolio of financing transactions shall be determined for each intermediary and, in case of direct financing, for each implementing partner, in relation to its existing business activities.
+In principle, the EU guarantee shall lead to the financial intermediary or the implementing partner broadening its business activity by financing transactions that it would not have financed in the absence of the EU guarantee due to the higher risk profile of such a portfolio.
 If a financial intermediary has already a dedicated higher risk SME financing product in place but its ability to serve market demand is restricted, the EU guarantee may be used to support a significant increase in the volumes of such higher risk SME financing product.

 The following conditions shall apply to guarantees under the EU compartment:

 Support shall only be provided for a portfolio of newly established financing transactions in the form of portfolio guarantees.
-Transactions with SMEs, which are subject to collective insolvency proceedings or fulfil the criteria under its domestic law for being placed in collective insolvency proceedings at the request of its creditors shall not be eligible for inclusion into these portfolios.
+Transactions with SMEs, which are subject to collective insolvency proceedings or fulfil the criteria under their domestic law for being placed in collective insolvency proceedings at the request of its creditors shall not be eligible for inclusion into these portfolios.

-Portfolio guarantees may be provided on a capped or an uncapped basis, whereby pursuant to Article 10(1a) of the InvestEU Regulation, the risk coverage of the capped portfolio guarantees can be provided for free while the additional risk taking under uncapped portfolio guarantees has to be priced by the implementing partner.
+Portfolio guarantees may be provided on a capped (for financial intermediaries and implementing partners) or an uncapped (for financial intermediaries) basis, whereby pursuant to Article 10(1a) of the InvestEU Regulation, the risk coverage of the capped portfolio guarantees can be provided for free while the additional risk taking under uncapped portfolio guarantees has to be priced by the implementing partner.
 In both cases, the reduction of the remuneration of the EU guarantee shall fully benefit final recipients.

+Guarantee coverage provided to the financial intermediary on individual transactions should typically be set at 50%; this percentage may be increased for transactions of specific policy value.

 In the case of capped portfolio guarantees, the cap rate shall be set at the level of expected losses of the new portfolio.
-The cap rate shall be determined individually for each portfolio guarantee agreement signed with the financial intermediary, whereby the expected losses shall be determined and documented based on historical data and forward-looking estimations.
+The cap rate shall be determined individually for each portfolio guarantee agreement signed with the financial intermediary or implementing partner in case of direct debt financing, whereby the expected losses shall be determined and documented based on historical data and forward-looking estimations.
 Exceptions which result in the cap rate set at higher than expected losses may be made under the Member State compartment only on a duly justified basis.
 In addition, in the absence of relevant data, the cap rate shall be set at a pre-agreed level as defined in the guarantee agreement with the implementing partner.
 The maximum permissible cap rate shall be 25%.

-In case the implementing partner provides uncapped portfolio guarantees and uncapped portfolio counter-guarantees to financial intermediaries, the EU guarantee may be offered as [credit enhancement] for the implementing partner.
+In case the implementing partner provides uncapped portfolio guarantees and uncapped portfolio counter-guarantees to financial intermediaries, the EU guarantee may be offered as credit enhancement for the implementing partner.

-Guarantee coverage provided to the financial intermediary on individual transactions should typically be set at 50%; this percentage may be increased for transactions of specific policy value.

-The minimum duration of financing transactions which can be included in the portfolios shall be set at 12 months.
+The minimum tenor of financing transactions which can be included in the portfolios shall be set at 12 months.

 Financing transactions, which can be included in the portfolios, shall include among others investment loans, working capital facilities including revolving ones, trade finance facilities, loans (including those embedded in or linked to a current account), bank guarantees, leasing transactions, sub-ordinated loans, senior and subordinated debt issuance loans and convertible loans.

-The products covered by the portfolio guarantee shall rank pari passu with the financial intermediary with regard to loss recoveries provided that if an amount of the losses exceeds the guarantee cap amount a corresponding amount of loss recoveries may firstly be allocated to the more senior exposures.
+The products covered by the portfolio guarantee shall rank pari passu with the financial intermediary or with the implementing partner in the case of direct debt financing with regard to loss recoveries provided that, in the case of capped guarantees, if the amount of the losses exceeds the guarantee cap amount a corresponding amount of loss recoveries may firstly be allocated to the more senior exposures.